kverrier/Loop-o-matic-Interactive-Music-System/README.markdown

 voice follows the controls to the left of the box and the vertical position of the small circle.
-These controls specify the duration (1-8), channel (1-16), pitch (0-127), and velocity (1-127) of the note, and there is an on/off switch that enables or mutes the voice.
+These controls specify the duration (1-8), channel (1-16), pitch (0-127), and velocity (1-127) of the note, and there is an On/Off switch that enables or mutes the voice.
 In addition, the “tempo” or inter-note onset (IOI) time of the voice is controlled by the position of the small drag-able circle in the box.
 The relative position of the circle specifies the repetition rate of the note from 0.5Hz to 5Hz (30 to 300BPM).

-There is a separate control for MIDI Program, shown on the left of the image.
+there is a separate control for MIDI Program, shown on the left of the image.

 It should be noted that the program uses the current default MIDI synth.
 If no sounds are being made after starting a voice, it may be that the